bdaiinstitute/lottery_tickets/src/lottery_tickets/franka_sim_lt/franka_sim/README.md

 # Intro
-This package provide a simple Franka arm and Robotiq Gripper simulator written in Mujoco.
+This package provides a simple Franka arm and Robotiq Gripper simulator written in Mujoco.
 It includes a state-based and a vision-based Franka lift cube task environment.

 # Credits